rfmejia/billing-management-play/README.md

+*Note: repository history redacted for non-disclosure*

-Billing Management Application - Nooovle
+Billing Management Application
 ========================================

-Nooovle's web application solution for Hobbies of Asia, Inc. Uses the Play!
+Web application solution for billing management.
+Uses the Play!
 Framework on Scala for API services, Slick and H2 for database services, and AngularJS with Bootstrap for its UI Client.

 ## System Requirements